NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 ## 3. Raster Math - Creating NDVI and other Vegetation Indices in R
 In this last part, we will calculate some vegetation indices using raster math in R!
 We will start by creating NDVI or Normalized Difference Vegetation Index.

 <i class="fa fa-star"></i> **Data Tip - About NDVI:** NDVI is  a ratio between the near infrared (NIR) portion of the electromagnetic spectrum and the red portion of the spectrum.
-Please keep in mind the there are different ways to aggregate bands when using hyperspectral data.
+Please keep in mind that there are different ways to aggregate bands when using hyperspectral data.
 This example is using individual bands to perform the NDVI calculation.
 Using individual bands is not necessarily the best way to calculate NDVI from hyperspectral data!
 {: .notice}

 	#Calculate NDVI